 JOC's larrikin flair on the field was matched by his generosity off it.
 He was a regular senior player from 1989 to 1991 at St.Bernard's and his bent for flashy play was borne from a pure love of the game and whilst this often kept his team mates on edge, he more than made up for it with an infectious laugh and a dedication to the team and Club success.

 After having to give up Senior footy due to work commitments, JOC played a year in the Club XVIII with St.Bernard's and won a flag in 1991.
-He then returned to St.Kevin's to join his old school mates and played until 1995.
+He then returned to St.Kevin's to join his old school mates and played 48 games for SKOB between 92-95.
 In 1996 he took on the Assistant Coaching role to Owen Hourigan with the Under 19s.
 That side boasted a number of players that would be integral to SKOB's rise up to A Grade and maintain them as a major force in their first stint at the top level.
 Many of that team are still involved at SKOB.

-The 1996 under 19 team won the flag and after JOC was awarded a Premiership medal as Assistant Coach he gave it immediately to a player who had just missed out on selection in the side, such was his selfless nature.
+The 1996 under 19 team won the flag that year.
+When JOC was awarded a Premiership medal as Assistant Coach he gave it immediately to a player who had just missed out on selection in the side, such was his selfless nature.
 He was hugely popular with this group and his untimely death the following year was felt throughout the two Clubs he'd played with and with the Glen Iris Juniors that he had also been coaching for a number of years.

 * With thanks to St.Bernard's FC who provided some of this text